CentauriSoldier/OAK/README.md

 ## The Data

-All of the data are stored in a SQLite database located in the ads directory.
+All of the data are stored in an SQLite database located in the ads directory.
 For this reason, there is no need to setup an external database in order to use OAK.

 ## Ad Player